brianGit78/josh_crib_check/README.md

 Images were converted to greyscale during training to prevent the model from focusing on light changes with the cameras night vision.

+I train the model on my main windows box and run the service on my ubuntu appliance.
+The train_gen.py and supporting FileManager class supports both Windows and Linux file paths.

 ## Creds.py file
 ```bash
 nas_host = "host_name_or_ip"